Cyera Hintzen

-Cyera Makenzie Hintzen (born October 28, 1997) is an American professional soccer player who plays as a forward for USL Super League club Dallas Trinity.
+Cyera Makenzie Hintzen (born October 28, 1997) is an American professional soccer player who plays as a left back or forward for USL Super League club Dallas Trinity.
 She played college soccer for the Texas Longhorns.

 College career

 Texas Longhorns

 Hintzen was highly recruited out of high school.
 She received offers from: SMU, Oklahoma, TCU and UCLA among others.
 However, she decided to join the University of Texas, where she was regarded as one of the team's most important players.

 During her college career, Hintzen earned numerous accolades including Big 12 Conference Offensive Player of the Year (2018), Freshman of the Year (2016), and All-Big 12 Conference First Team honors in 2017 and 2018.
 Hintzen also led the Longhorns in goals and assists in 2017 and 2018.

 Club career

 Hintzen was selected 31st overall in the 2020 NWSL Draft by the Utah Royals, Hintzen became the second University of Texas player ever to be drafted by an NWSL team.
 However, due to the COVID-19 pandemic, the NWSL cancelled the 2020 regular season.